pierclgr/pierclgr/README.md

 - 🏠 I'm a 29 yo southern Italian daydreamer 🇮🇹

-- 👣 I lived in Bologna for my MSc and in Stockholm for my Master Thesis Project
+- 👣 I lived in Bologna, Milan and Stockholm

-- 📍 I currently live in Milano, Italy
+- 📍 I currently live in Stockholm, Sweden

-- 👨🏻‍💻 I'm an Artificial Intelligence Engineer at [blimp.ai](http://blimp.ai)
+- 👨🏻‍💻 I'm a Computer Vision Data Scientist at [Arkion](https://www.arkion.co/)

 - 🎓 I have a Master's Degree in Artificial Intelligence at [University of Bologna, Italy](https://corsi.unibo.it/2cycle/artificial-intelligence/index.html)